tigefa4u/tigefa4u.github.io/_posts/2013-10-03-how-to-test-state-machine-in-ruby.md

 ---
 layout: post
 title: "How to test state machine in Ruby"
-description: "I've invented approach which rids of headache of testing state machine in Ruby.
+description: "Ive invented approach which rids of headache of testing state machine in Ruby.
 This solution is only for RSpec now, but approach can be used for test unit as well."
 tags: [rspec, ruby]
 ---